 Heather earned her J.D. from Michigan State University, where she was a managing editor of the Michigan State Law Review and participated in the Geoffrey Fieger Trial Practice Institute.
 She holds a B.S. in legal studies and in political science from Winona State University.

 In her free time, Heather enjoys running, barre classes and reading.

-- Illinois Super Lawyers Rising Stars, 2020 – present
+- Selected to Illinois Super Lawyers Rising Stars, 2020 – present

 Professional & Civic Involvement

 - Chicago Bar Association Judicial Evaluation Committee, 2021 – present

 - Illinois State Bar Association